Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

 \introparagraph{Enumeration Phase} The enumeration algorithm interleaves the following two loops using the construction in Lemma~\ref{lem:helper:one}.
 Specifically, it will spend an equal amount of time (a constant) before switching to the computation of the other loop.

 The algorithm alternates between low-degree and high-degree values in $\mL$.
-The main idea is that, for a given $v_i \in \mL$, we can enumerate the result of the subquery $\sigma_{x=v_i}(Q_{\texttt{two-path}})$ with delay $O(d_i)$.
-This can be accomplished by observing that the subquery is equivalent to list merging and so we can use Algorithm~\ref{algo:merging}.
+The main idea is that, for a given $v_i \in \mL$, we can enumerate the result of the subquery $\sigma_{x=v_i}(Q_{\texttt{\upshape two-path}})$ with delay $O(d_i)$.
+This can be accomplished by Algorithm~\ref{algo:merging}, since the subquery is equivalent to list merging.

 \begin{exa} Consider relations $R$ and $S$ as shown in~\autoref{subfig:RelationR} and \autoref{subfig:RelationS}.~\autoref{subfig:preprocessing} shows the sorted valuations $a_2$ and $a_1$ by their degree and the valuations for $Z$ as sorted lists $S[b_1], S[b_2]$ and $S[b_3]$.
 For both $a_1$ and $a_2$, the pointers point to the head of the lists.
 We will now show how {\sc ListMerge}$(S[b_1], S[b_2], S[b_3])$ is executed for $a_1$.
-Since there are three sorted lists that need to be merged, the algorithm finds the smallest valuation across the three lists. $c_1$ is the smallest valuation and the algorithm outputs $(a_1, c_1)$.
-Then, we need to increment pointers of all lists which are pointing to $c_1$ ($S[b_1]$ is the only list containing $c_1$).~\autoref{subfig:step1} shows the state of pointers after this step.
-The pointer for $S[b_1]$ points to $c_2$ and all other pointers are still pointing to the head of the lists.
-Next, we continue the list merging by again finding the smallest valuation from each list.
+Since three sorted lists need to be merged, the algorithm finds the smallest valuation across the three lists. $c_1$ is the smallest valuation and the algorithm outputs $(a_1, c_1)$.
+Then, we need to increment pointers of all lists pointing to $c_1$ ($S[b_1]$ is the only list containing $c_1$).~\autoref{subfig:step1} shows the state of pointers after this step.
+The pointer for $S[b_1]$ points to $c_2$, and all other pointers still point to the list head.
+Next, we merge the list by finding each list's smallest valuation.
 Both $S[b_1]$ and $S[b_2]$ pointers are pointing to $c_2$ and the algorithm outputs $(a_1, c_2)$.
-The pointers for both $S[b_1]$ and $S[b_2]$ are incremented and the enumeration for both the lists is complete as shown in~\autoref{subfig:step2}.
+The pointers for both $S[b_1]$ and $S[b_2]$ are incremented, and the enumeration for both lists is complete as shown in~\autoref{subfig:step2}.
 In the last step, only $S[b_3]$ list remains and we output $(a_1, c_3)$ and increment the pointer for $S[b_3]$.
 All pointers are now past the end of the lists and the enumeration is now complete.

 \end{exa}